White Colombians: Italian

+In the mid-19th century, many Italians arrived from the south of the country, especially from the province of Salerno and the regions of Basilicata and Calabria.
+They immigrated to the northern coast of Colombia; Barranquilla was the center of this first mass migration.

+After World War 2, Italian emigration predominantly headed towards the capital (Bogotá), Cali, and Medellín, mostly coming from the northern regions of Italy.
+It is estimated that 2,000,000 Colombians have Italian ancestry.

 Spanish

 Basque

 Basque priests introduced Handball into Colombia.
 Along with business, Basque immigrants in Colombia were devoted to teaching and public administration.
 In the first years of the Andean multinational company, Basque sailors navigated as captains and pilots on most of the ships until the country could train its own crews.
 In Bogotá, there is a small colony of 30 to 40 families who emigrated due to the Spanish Civil War.